 We’d like to give a warm welcome to new clients who are interested in joining our veterinary community.
 On behalf of all of us here at Meridian Veterinary Hospital, we’re here to serve both you and your pet!

-The following provides a general overview of what to expect during your first visit.
+The following provides a general overview of what to expect during your first visit to our pet hospital.
 Rest assured we will be there to help you and your family member through each step.
-We provide this to you simply for insight before visiting our animal hospital for the first time.
+We provide this to you simply for insight before visiting our pet clinic for the first time.
 If you have any questions or concerns please do not hesitate to give us a call at (208) 888-3444.

 If your pet is contagious or has behavioral problems related to humans or other pets, please let us know either when you first arrive or by calling ahead of your visit so we can make appropriate concessions to enhance your visit.
 If you would like assistance bringing your pet into the hospital, feel free to call the front desk upon arrival and someone will come out to assist you.